Compass’ co-founder Matilde Giglio talks to the Boar about their grand ambitions

 The idea for Compass News came as a response to the problems that journalism currently faces.
 One is financial: with the fall of print media, publications have been forced to find other ways of producing revenue, and, as Matilde explains to me, ads are far from reliable.
 “They’re an awful experience for the reader and ad blocks are just a finger tip away.”

 “We think the solution is a subscription model”, argues Matilde.
 “However, the subscription models currently available are too expensive for the general public, especially young people”.
 It was with this in mind that her and her partners came up with the idea of a bundle subscription that is affordable for students and gives access to a whole range of publications.

 The second problem with news today is the echo chamber fostered by social media.
 Most young people now get their news from Facebook.
 Matilde explains to me how Facebook is designed to maximise positive engagement, meaning it’ll always show you stuff you’re likely to ‘like’.
-The result: you will only have your own political opinions reflected back at you.
+The result: you will only have your own opinions reflected back at you.

 As Matilde’s co-founder Mayank recounted in a talk at Warwick back in March, the tipping point for him were the 2015 general elections.
 Mayank was certain that Miliband would win, so swamped had he been by articles and opinions that told him what he wanted to hear.
 How could he imagine that many thought differently?
 Compass attempts to combat this delusive echo chamber through its ‘Perspectives’ feature, which gives you a selection of articles demonstrating a range of different opinions on the same topic.